USING UNPIVOT: Normalizing data on the fly

 (12 row(s) affected)

 Now we are back to 12 results returned, the Homes and Aways match up, and things look good!
 Hey, we just pulled off 2 unpivots at once, not bad!
 From here, we can add our Win, Loss and Tie calculations as well.
 Note that we also have removed "HomeOrAway2" from the SELECT, since we don't need to see that column in our result.
-Finally, we are returning only the left 4 characters of HomeTeam or AwayTeam, so that the word 'Home' or 'Away' is returned in the HomeOrAway column.
+Finally, we are returning only the left 4 characters of HomeTeam or AwayTeam, so that the word 'Home' or 'Away' is returned in the HomeOrAway column.from Games

 This seems like quite a bit of work.
 Is UNPIVOT really the way to go in this scenario?
 Maybe not.
 I have not done full performance testing of UNPIVOT versus the other options shown (this article is way too long as it is!) but as always you should fully test your options and decide which offers the best performance and code simplicity.